giusepperizzo/geosummly/README.md

 -O –output       <path/to/dir>   set the output directory -c -combination  <arg>           set the number of categories combinations for minpts estimation.
 Default 5.
 ```
 The options *input*, *output* are mandatory.
-Input file has to be a .csv either of singles or grid-shaped venues.
+Input file has to be a .csv of grid-shaped density values.
 The output consist of a file of standard deviation values for the categories combinations.

 #####clustering
 ```sh